jacob-israel-turner/socket-project/README.md

 ##Step 2
 ####Set up your Express server

 You have to set up your Express server slightly differently than normal in order to incorporate socket.io.
 For your convenience, I have already set up the server correctly.
-The server will run exactly the same, but has to be set up this way to access certain attributes of something or another.
+The server will run exactly the same, but has to be set up this way to reuse the server in multiple ways (Like setting up a Socket connection).
 If you actually want to know why, go [here](http://goo.gl/9Mkuss).

 ##Step 3
 ####Set up your emit